-Autosomal dominant medullary cystic kidney disease 1 (MCKD1) is a rare hereditary renal disease that ultimately requires dialysis or kidney transplantation for patients.
-For decades, scientists had known the genetic “neighborhood” of the mutation causing MCKD1, a 2-million-base region on chromosome 1, but the specific mutation had remained elusive.
+Autosomal dominant MUC1 kidney disease (MKD, also known as ADTKD-MUC1, and formerly called MCKD1) is a rare hereditary renal disease that ultimately requires dialysis or kidney transplantation for patients.
+For decades, scientists had known the genetic “neighborhood” of the mutation causing MKD, a 2-million-base region on chromosome 1, but the specific mutation had remained elusive.
 But through the application of genetic sequencing technology and analysis methods, SIGMA researchers were able to identify a single disease-causing mutation lying in a “blind spot” of modern sequencing techniques.
 This discovery makes it possible to screen for the disease, and opens the door for potential new therapeutic approaches.

-As part of this effort to target MCKD1, SIGMA scientists have launched a full-scale chemical biology program aimed at developing novel drug leads for treating the disease.
+As part of this effort to target MKD, SIGMA scientists have launched a full-scale chemical biology program aimed at developing novel drug leads for treating the disease.

 - Journal of Molecular Diagnostics, 2016: Development and Validation of a Mass Spectrometry-Based Assay for the Molecular Diagnosis of Mucin-1 Kidney Disease